Intelligent-Systems-Research-Group/JOMS-Environment/README.md

 # JOMS-Environment
 Docker Runtime for the paper [Joint Optimization for Multi-Person Shape Models from Markerless 3D-Scans](http://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123630035.pdf).

 A small hello-world example with documentation is provided.
 A more realistic example for articulated human 3D shape model training is also provided.
-The documentation for human shape model training well be added in the coming weeks.
+The documentation for human shape model training will be added in the coming weeks.

 ## Dependencies
 > - docker